12. API Reference

 # By path

-— FunctionPkg.activate([s::String]; shared::Bool=false, io::IO=stderr)
+Pkg.activate — FunctionPkg.activate([s::String]; shared::Bool=false, io::IO=stderr)

-.
+Pkg.activate(; temp::Bool=false, shared::Bool=false, io::IO=stderr)Activate the environment at s.
 The active environment is the environment that is modified by executing package commands.
 The logic for what path is activated is as follows:

 - If

-from the depots in the depot stack will be activated.
+sharedistrue, the first existing environment namedsfrom the depots in the depot stack will be activated.
 If no such environment exists, create and activate that environment in the first depot. - If

-this will create and activate a temporary environment which will be deleted when the julia process is exited. - If
+tempistruethis will create and activate a temporary environment which will be deleted when the julia process is exited. - If

-is an existing path, then activate the environment at that path. - If
+sis an existing path, then activate the environment at that path. - If

-is tracking a path, then activate the environment at the tracked path. - Otherwise,
+sis a package in the current project andsis tracking a path, then activate the environment at the tracked path. - Otherwise,

-is interpreted as a non-existing path, which is then activated.
+sis interpreted as a non-existing path, which is then activated.

-, then activate the home project.
-The home project is specified by either the --project
+If no argument is given to activate, then activate the home project.
+The home project is specified by either the --project command line option to the julia executable, or the JULIA_PROJECT environment variable.

 Examples